Submit support requests and browse self-service resources.

 Using an API platform like Akana is critical for managing the API lifecycle.

 When it comes to managing the lifecycle today, many enterprises are moving to full lifecycle API management.
 Simply put, this means overseeing the entire lifespan of an API, from creation to retirement.
+API lifecycle management is just one type of lifecycle management.

 API management, on the other hand, refers to the process of designing, implementing, securing, managing, monitoring, and publishing APIs.